Lithiya182/OIBSIP-Random-Password-Generator/README.md

 - Password history is kept in memory only for the current session and is never written to disk.

-## License

-This project is available under the MIT License.
-Feel free to use, modify, and distribute it for personal or educational purposes.

 ## Author

 Created as part of the Oasis Infobyte Internship Program.